 - The opposite of the golden cross is the death cross.
 Once spotted, traders should brace for bearish price movement.

 We have a team of experts for every type of trader.
-Regardless of where you are or what your schedule is, you’ll find a strong community-based by solid education with Bullish Bears.
-Thanks for reading and be sure to check out our recent posts below!
+Regardless of location or schedule, you’ll find a strong community based on solid education with Bullish Bears.
+Thanks for reading, and check out our recent posts below!